wp-plugins/connections/readme.txt

 * FEATURE: Added a System Info / Configuration admin dashboard widget.
 * FEATURE: New role capabilities that allow add and edit moderation.
 * FEATURE: Added more actions/filters to hook into.
+* FEATURE: Added hooks to allow templates o be configured via the shortcode so the template's funcions.php file does not need edited.
+* FEATURE: Collapsible and sortable addresses and ect., when adding or editing an address and ect.
+* FEATURE: Added ICQ as a messenger type.
 * BUG: The view_public capability was being removed when role capabilities were being reset.
 * BUG: Fix many/most/all  warnings and such reported when WP_DEBUG is TRUE.
 * BUG: Remove the connections_view_entry_list role as it is no longer needed.
 * BUG: Use gmmktime() instead of mktime() when working with the birthday and anniversary so dates are output showing the current date.
 * BUG: Fixed a bug with applying the cn_list_before filter causing the template CSS to output twice.
 * BUG: Fixed an issue with getAddressBlock() showing only the last input address.
+* BUG: Removed the Screen Options tab from the Connections Manage page unless an action was being performed on an entry such as edit/copy.
+* BUG: Fixed some minor bugs in the upgrade function.
+* BUG: Fixed malformed vCard when Department was entered without and organization name.
 * OTHER: Remove the meta Connections version from the head as it failed HTML5 validation.
 Added to the connections div as an HTML5 data attribute.
 * OTHER: Disabled JavaScript compression on the Add/Edit Entry page.
 When enabled the RTE wouldn't load to JS errors.
 * OTHER: Update Roles and Capabilities page to use the metabox visual styles.